August-Bolter/SWEN303-Project/Scenarios Explanation.md

 This use-case describes the process of an instructor creating a course which students can then join.

-2. Create Question/Quiz (Personas Involved: Sally, Liam, Sarah and Veronica)
+2. Create Question/Quiz (Personas Involved: Sally, Liam and Veronica)

 This use-case describes the process of a student or instructor creating a question/quizzes with the relevant fields

-3. Answer Question/Quiz (Personas Involved: Sally, Liam, Sarah and Veronica)
+3. Answer Question/Quiz (Personas Involved: Sally, Liam and Veronica)

 This use-case describes how users answer questions/quizzes on PeerWise